Mindfulness and hypnotherapy are perfect partners

 Years ago I read a book on the topic of ‘Mindfulness and Hypnosis.’
 Michael Yapko, in this book, did a great job of investigating the two states of mind and came to the conclusion that they’re both precisely the same!

 Hypnotherapy takes this wonderfully mindful state of being and uses it for therapeutic ends beyond that which mindful awareness alone can realistically expect to achieve.
-My clients in Thame, Reading, Oxford, London and Wallingford have benefited enormously from my incorporation of mindful approaches into my practice.
+My clients who come to see me for hypnotherapy in Reading, in Thame, Oxford, London and Wallingford have benefited enormously from my incorporation of mindful approaches into my practice.
 You could too!

 What is mindfulness anyway?